eploko/broccoli-watchify/README.md

 ## Changelog

+### 1.0.0

+* no longer use watchify directly, as we do not require its watcher and it is not configurable.
+Rather we populate the cache, the same way watchify does.
+* stable output, so downstream plugins don't invalidated if our output doesn't change
+* much faster
+* basic tests
+* browserified files are browserified relative to the broccoli inputPath not the realpath.

 ### 0.2.0

 * Add the `init` option to provide a possibility of configuration of the browserify instance with a custom function.